 As a Partner

-A boyfriend, girlfriend, husband, wife or significant other is often the most important person in your life.
+A partner is often the most important person in your life.
 If your partner is the victim of sexual assault, you might be overwhelmed with conflicting emotions and questions.
 Was this my fault?
 Could I have prevented it?
 How do I make this go away?
 Will our community judge us if we seek outside help?
 Did my partner somehow cause it?
 Will we ever enjoy physical intimacy again?
 How can I get revenge?
 How can I take away their pain?
 This is too much for me to handle…

 Know that nothing you’re feeling or questioning is wrong or unnatural in the wake of this kind of crisis.
 And although difficult, acknowledging and addressing you and your partner’s feelings together can help prevent further distress in a traumatic situation.